kennytilton/primetimes/README.md

 # primetimes
 Hmm.
 A coding challenge involves determining the first N primes, without using a certain library that would help with that.
-Fine, I am at heart a Common Lisper, I love ignoring Java*, the Gosling/Steele un-contrib that had The Great Unwashed driving with the brakes on until Rich Hickey begat The Second Coming of John Mccarthy's Lisp.
+Fine, I am at heart a Common Lisper, I love ignoring Java*, the Gosling/Steele un-contrib that had The Great Unwashed driving with the brakes on until Rich Hickey begat The Second Coming of John McCarthy's Lisp.

 * Kinda.
 I used it to test.